MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/complex-scenarios/checklist.md

 - Multiple geographical regions
 - Multiple data centers
 - Governance or compliance strategy
-- Technical complexity and change management
+- Technical complexity (Change management)
 - Cultural complexity and change management
 - Organizational complexity (Executive readiness)
 - Organizational complexity (Skills readiness)
 - Aligning support (Partner and other support options)

-If any of these complexities align with the reader's scenario, then this section of the Cloud Adoption Framework will likely be a good guide for execution during the migration process.
+If any of these complexities align with the reader's scenario, then this section of the Cloud Adoption Framework will likely provide the type of guidance needed during the migration process.

+Various different point of complexity require different actions during each of the migration processes: [Assess](./assess/index.md), [Migrate](./migrate/index.md), [Optimize](./optimize-and-promote/index.md), & [Secure and Manage](./secure-and-manage/index.md).
+To better align with the reader's current challenges, the areas of complexity are distributed across the processes.
+The intro to each process will outline the complexities addressed in that section with links to the relevant guidance.

+For an alternative view, see the [expanded complexity guidance section](./expanded-complexity-guidance/index.md) at the end of this guide, which will provide links back to the various points of guidance across each of the processes.

 ## Complexities explained